-Examines the results of a comprehensive composite of State-level child well-being data modeled after the Foundation for Child Development's Child Well-Being Index.
+Examines the results of a comprehensive composite of State-level child well-being index modeled after the Foundation for Child Development's Child Well-Being Index.

-Annual statistical report on populations who receive Title V funding: infants, children, adolescents, children with special health-care needs, and women of childbearing age.
-Also provides data on health status and health services use.
+Annual statistical report on populations who receive title V funding: infants, children, adolescents, children with special health-care needs, and women of childbearing age.
+Also provides data on health statuses and health services use.

 Child Trends DataBank

 Provides national trends and research on more than 100 key indicators of child and youth well-being, including health, social and emotional development, income, education, family, and community demographics and characteristics.

 Offers data on more than 100 child well-being indicators on the national, State, and local level.
 Also includes the KIDS COUNT Data Book, which provides information and State rankings of performance on multiple child well-being indicators.